 (HT only) Not all parts of DNA code for proteins.
 Non-coding parts of DNA can switch genes on and off, so variations in these areas of DNA may affect how genes are expressed.

-Experience modelling insertions and deletions in chromosomes to illustrate mutations
+Experience of modelling insertions and deletions in chromosomes to illustrate mutations is helpful.

 You should be able to understand the concept of probability in predicting the results of a single gene cross, but recall that most phenotype features are the result of multiple genes rather than single gene inheritance.